Baltimore's Marching Ravens: The Fight Song

-The band also had a new fight song for the Ravens, which was drastically different from the old Colts fight song.
-In 2010, Ziemann announced that the band was considering using the Colts fight song with new lyrics for the Ravens.
-Fans were allowed to vote online whether they wanted the old Colts fight song returned, or to resume the newer Ravens fight song.
-Over 10,000 votes were cast, with an overwhelming 79% in favor of using the Colts fight song with new lyrics.
+When the band was rebranded as the Marching Ravens, a new fight song was used, distinct from the original.

+In 2010, John Ziemann announced that the band considered using the Colts' fight song with new lyrics for the Ravens.
+Fans were allowed to vote online whether they wanted the old Colts fight song returned or to resume the newer Ravens fight song.
+Over 10,000 votes were cast, with an overwhelming 79% in favor of using the Colts' fight song with new lyrics: